Bruno Tozzi

+Biography

-Tozzi was born in Montevarchi and his father Francesco di Simone Tozzi came from Florence.
-He was ordained in the Vallombrosan Order on May 5, 1676.
+Tozzi was born in Montevarchi and his father, Francesco di Simone Tozzi, came from Florence.
+He was ordained in the Vallombrosan Order on 5 May 1676.
 He took an interest in the study of nature, travelling into the Alps and across Italy, collecting natural history specimens.
-Along with Pier Antonio Micheli he took an interest in the fungi and described many species with illustrations.
-His manuscript Sylva fungorum is preserved at the Bibliotheca Nazionale in Florence.
+Along with Pier Antonio Micheli, he took an interest in the fungi and described many species with illustrations.
+His manuscript Sylva fungorum is preserved at the Biblioteca Nazionale in Florence.
 Tozzi was elected a Fellow of the Royal Society in 1715 and corresponded with James Petiver, Hans Sloane and other naturalists of the period.
 He was a founder of the Società Botanica Fiorentina.
 He lived a solitary life as a monk and died in Vallombrosa.